 Please note: Overlake Medical Center & Clinics prohibits the carrying of any firearm or weapon on the hospital and clinics’ premises.

-Overlake NICU has specific visitation guidelines:
+Overlake NICU has specific guidelines for visiting:

 - Two banded visitors may visit 24/7 (age 16 or older).